AlexAmarioarei/AlexAmarioarei.github.io/Research/Paper_SR_AM/Paper_SR_AM.md

 Investigating the top keywords associated with each project entered in the database for the collected *397* projects, a set of keywords, consistently associated with the research performed and outcomes was selected.
 The set of representative keywords to Danube research contains the following: *water management*, *pollution control*, *ecosystem*, *Danube*, *Danube Delta*, *climate change*, *environmental protection*, *biodiversity*, *flood risk*, *sustainable development*, *biomaterials*, *biofuels*, *nanomaterials*, *bioeconomy*, *biobanking* and *Black Sea*.

 The analysis carried out in this manuscript is focused on evaluating quantitatively (number of publications) and qualitatively (impact through the citations number) the research having one or more of the above keywords in the interval *1999-2015*.
 Once the keywords set was selected from the projects records, the evaluation analysis was performed on data from the [Scopus](www.scopus.com) database.
-For each keyword in the data set, a search was performed in *Scopus*, **selecting keywords assigned to the document by the author, function AUTHKEY()**.
+The *Scopus* database is one of the largest database of peer-review literature (articles and reviews) containing more than 60 million journal records as is stated on the official webpage.
+The desired information was retrieved using the *Advanced Search* interface where for each identified keyword a search was performed **selecting keywords assigned to the document by the author, i.e. function AUTHKEY()**.

-A search example:
+A search example is given by the following command:

 ```
 ## [1] "AUTHKEY(\"water management\") AND PUBYEAR > 1998 AND PUBYEAR < 2016"
 ```

+The obtained results were exported as `csv` (comma separated value) and `bib` (bibliographic information) files.
+Each such file contains information about the authors, title of publication, year of publication, abstract, author’s affiliations, volume of publication, journal, etc. To remove errors and other inconsistencies (for example duplications) all the data was cleaned.

 The *DANCERS* databases collected projects on two decades, starting from *1993* and ending in *2015*, however [Scopus](https://www.scopus.com/) contains incomplete data on research before 1996.
 The qualitative analysis was adjusted to the *1996-2015* period, since *Scopus* does not have complete citation information for articles published before *1996*; hence the number of citations was investigated only for the period *1999-2015*.

+To measure the research impact for each keyword, the H-index (*Hirsch, 2005*) and G-index (*Egghe 2006*) were computed.
+Both metrics are used to measure the scientific productivity and citation impact of the publications records at the researcher’s level.
+In this study the indices will be used to evaluate the scientific output of the keyword.

+The collaboration networks between countries have been generated using information from the *Authors with Affiliation* field.
+For each paper, the information regarding the affiliation countries of all authors was extracted and used to compute a collaboration matrix that counts for each pair of countries the number of scientific publications co-written between these countries.
+Both the sizes of nodes and edges in the resulted collaboration networks are proportional to the values given by this matrix.
+It should be noted that self-collaborations were not included in the network plots.

+For the collaboration map between Romanian counties, only publications with at least one Romanian author were taken into consideration.
+A data mining algorithm that extracts from the affiliation of the Romanian authors, the address, and generates automatically the corresponding county along with its geographical references, was implemented.
+The resulted collaboration matrix between counties was used to establish the network nodes size.

+All the mapping and analysis in this article^[This article was created in [_Rmarkdown_](http://rmarkdown.rstudio.com/) and it is reproducible.
+All tables and figures that appear in this article are automatically created (follow this [_link_](https://github.com/AlexAmarioarei/AlexAmarioarei.github.io/tree/master/Research/Paper_SR_AM) for the source code).] were performed using the open source software R ([https://cran.r-project.org/](https://cran.r-project.org/)) and are dynamically generated.

 # Results and discussion